localvar/localvar/content/posts/2021-2025/flash-sale/index.en.md

 $ egctl wasm reload-code
 ```

-`curl` the flash sale URL, we will get `not start yet.` before the start time of the flash sale.
+`curl` the flash sale URL, we will get "not start yet." before the start time of the flash sale.

 ```bash
 $ curl http://127.0.0.1:10080/flashsale